teapot-4l8/blog/src/content/posts/IDA特训.md

 ## attach(IDA 7.5)

-PAY ATTENTION : make sure you have clicked your apps functional place to load the target so file
+PAY ATTENTION : make sure you have clicked your apps functional place to load the target so file . **don't open any so file**

 ![image-20241228210148803](IDA特训.assets/image-20241228210148803.png)